HarshSingh18/MLOps_backend/README.md

 # flask_test
-backend portion for MLops project
+the backend portion for MLops project involving flask